 About ten years ago, City Yoga in West Hollywood, CA hosted Marcy’s first Sanskrit workshop.
 At the same time, she was the Sanskrit Instructor in the Yoga Philosophy Certificate Program at Loyola Marymount University in Los Angeles.
-Since then she has taught at more than three dozen yoga studios, teacher training programs, yogafests such as YogaFest NC 2016, and conferences including the 2012 Yoga Alliance Leadership Conference and the 2013 and 2015 Southeast Yoga Conference.
+Since then she has taught at more than three dozen yoga studios, teacher training programs, yogafests such as Asheville Yoga Festival 2016 and 2017, YogaFest NC 2016, and conferences including the 2012 Yoga Alliance Leadership Conference and the Southeast Yoga Conference 2013 and 201.

 At the University of North Carolina at Charlotte since 2008, Marcy has taught The History of Yoga, Hindu Gods and Goddess in India & the Queen City, Love & Sex in Indian Traditions, and World Religions.
 As Visiting Assistant Professor at Davidson College, she taught Hinduism, Buddhism, and Meditation Texts.
+Marcy also teaches Art of Yogic Speech at the Center for Peace and Social Justice at Queens University of Charlotte.
 In addition to learning on campus, some of her students take classes at yoga studios, a requirement that helps them embody the ideas that they have studied (i.e. participant-observation fieldwork and studying “religion on the ground”).